-The Santa Barbara Humane Society does not offer vaccinations for Leptospirosis, Lyme disease, Canine Influenza or Rattlesnake.
+The Santa Barbara Humane Society does not offer vaccinations for Lyme disease or Rattlesnake.
 These vaccinations should be discussed with your full-service veterinarian and your dog’s lifestyle and risk of exposure evaluated.

 What side effects can be seen from vaccines?

 Many dogs (especially small breeds) and cats will have a mild fever and may be a little quiet and have a decreased appetite for one day after vaccination.
 If a pet has multiple vaccines given at one time, the likelihood of a reaction may increase.
 More severe reactions are uncommon and you should watch for:

 - Lethargy if severe or lasting more than one day

 - Vomiting or diarrhea